Bachelor of Arts

 • Diverse academics: Our anthropology courses cover global cultural connections, biological aspects of humanity, and archaeological studies, equipping you with versatile skills for careers in anthropology and related fields.

 • Dedicated support: YSU’s Office of Career Exploration and Development offers comprehensive support for career planning and job search strategies.
-Our advisors also help with international field schools and competitive graduate school placements.

 What can you do with a bachelor's in Anthropology?